-You can stay at a luxury hotel, like the Lodge at Moosehead Lake.
-Or something more budget-oriented like the Moose Mountain Inn.
+You can stay at a nice hotel, like the Lodge at Moosehead Lake or Blair Hill Inn, or something more budget-oriented like the Moose Mountain Inn.
 However, when staying with friends, I always think it is great to rent a vacation home to have that shared space to hang out in together.
 Moosehead Hill Cabins offers plenty of options for families or friend groups – both on Moosehead Lake and the nearby Wilson Pond.

 We spent a couple of nights at Loon Lower on Lower Wilson Pond (also known at Loon Lake.)
 This was a fantastic choice with access to the waterfront, kayaks to borrow, an outdoor grill and firepit, and plenty of space.
 It was so fun to cook dinner together, share a bottle of wine and lots of laughs.

 What to do on a Girls’ Trip to Moosehead Lake